 Make sure they are centered on the French bread pan so they bake evenly.
 They may flatten out slightly if cooked on a cookie sheet.

-Grease some plastic wrap to cover the dough and let it rise until double in size.
+Grease some plastic wrap to cover the dough and let it rise until it doubles in size.

 Preheat the oven to (400°F) = (204°C).
 Just before placing the loaves in the oven to bake, remove the plastic wrap and use a sharp knife to slice a few shallow cuts on the diagonal on the top of the dough.
 Bake for 25-35 minutes, or until golden brown.